zalenix/portaldocs/portal-sdk/templates/top-extensions-dialogs.md

 ## Dialogs with custom buttons

-To specify a dialog with custom buttons, send an array to the `buttons` property in the `dialogOptions`.
-This implementation is in the following code.
+To specify a dialog with custom buttons, send an array to the `buttons` property in the `dialogOptions`, illustrated here:

 ```typescript
 /**